- Overview

 - Enjoy working with people.

-- Be willing to try new and innovative ideas.
+- Be willing to explore new and innovative agricultural technologies.

 - Have a good understanding of agriculture.